vperin/starter-hugo-research-group/content/authors/viniperin/_index.md

 ---
 # Display name
-title: Mirela G. Tulbure
+title: Vini Perin

+# Username (this should match the folder name)
+authors:
+- viniperin

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Associate Professor
+role: Ph.D.
+Student

 # Organizations/Affiliations
 organizations: